-- 1. s1 .. sm do not contain any type family constructors, - 2. the total number of symbols (data type constructors and type variables) in s1 .. sm is strictly smaller than in t1 .. tn, and - 3. for every type variable a, a occurs in s1 .. sm at most as often as in t1 .. tn.
+- 1. s1 .. sm do not contain any type family constructors, - 2. the total number of symbols (data type constructors and type variables) in ${\tt s1}$ .. ${\tt sm}$ is strictly smaller than in ${\tt t1}$ .. ${\tt tn}$ , and - 3. for every type variable a, a occurs in s1 .. sm at most as often as in t1 .. tn.

 These restrictions are easily verified and ensure termination of type inference.
-However, they are not sufficient to guarantee completeness of type inference in the presence of, so called, "loopy equalities", such as a \sim [F a], where a recursive occurrence of a type variable is underneath a family application and data constructor application - see the above mentioned paper for details.
+However, they are not sufficient to guarantee completeness of type inference in the presence of, so called, "loopy equalities", such as a $\sim$ [F a], where a recursive occurrence of a type variable is underneath a family application and data constructor application - see the above mentioned paper for details.

-If the option UndecidableInstances (page 423) is passed to the compiler (see Instance termination rules (page 423)), the above restrictions are not enforced and it is on the programmer to ensure termination of the normalisation of type families during type inference.
+If the option UndecidableInstances (page 412) is passed to the compiler, the above restrictions are not enforced and it is on the programmer to ensure termination of the normalisation of type families during type inference.